 It can be used to replace flour 1 for 1 in any recipe.
 And so I share with you this scrumptious vegan Buckwheat Waffles recipe with chocolate and nut butter maple syrup!

-These vegan chocolate buckwheat waffles cook up crispy on the outside, with an almost cake like center.
-The chocolate is subtle and pairs well with the nuttiness of the buckwheat flour, creating the perfect balance.
+These chocolate buckwheat waffles cook up crispy on the outside, with an almost cake like center.
+The chocolate flavor is subtle and pairs well with the nuttiness of the buckwheat flour, creating the perfect balance.

 - gluten free

 - dairy free

 - healthy + nutritious

 Gluten Free Waffle Ingredients + Notes